storybookjs/marko/MIGRATION.md

 ### Webpack config simplification

-The API for custom webpack configuration has been simplifed in 5.0, but it's a breaking change.
+The API for custom webpack configuration has been simplified in 5.0, but it's a breaking change.
 Storybook's "full control mode" for webpack allows you to override the webpack config with a function that returns a configuration object.

 In Storybook 5 there is a single signature for full-control mode that takes a parameters object with the fields `config` and `mode`: